What is CAIR?

 CAIR is funded by the US Department of Health and Human Services, National Institutes of Health – National Institute on Minority Health and Health Disparities, as an Exploratory Center of Excellence, P20.
 The content of this site is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-This funding is split among the partner institutions: NAU, UA and Diné College and among the five Cores:
+This funding is split among the partner institutions: NAU, UA and Diné College and among the four Cores:

 - Research, Education, and Training